What is catheter ablation?

 medicines, tell your healthcare provider.

-Have any recommended tests, such as blood tests.
+Have any advised tests, such as blood tests.

 Follow any directions you are given for not eating or drinking before the procedure.